EugeneVakarchuk/Delivery_app_for_ElifTech_School/README.md

 ## Unrealized finctionality:

-Because I must complited this task for 3 days, and it's my firs e-commerce pet-project, some functional didn't realize or wrong realized so in time for the deadline.
+Because I must complited this task for 3 days, and it's my firs e-commerce pet-project, some functional didn't realize or wrong realized in time for the deadline.

 If I had more time, I will realize:

 -   Optimize endpoins from server.
-After created this project I understood, that firstly need to create theese endpointes that will useing most often.
+After created this project I understood, that firstly need to create theese endpointes that will using most often.
 It's saved a lot of time and DRY would not be violated.
 -   Creat placeholders for loading elements.
 -   Adaptive styles from 4-5 width's breakpoints.